Are 26-Inch Mountain Bikes Obsolete?

 26-inch mountain bike tires are a standard size for many mountain bikes.
 They are designed to balance traction, stability, and rolling resistance on off-road trails.
 The tire’s width can vary, ranging from narrow cross-country tires to more comprehensive trail and enduro tires.

 Some tires are designed specifically for use on the front or rear of the bike, while others can be used on either end.
-It’s essential to choose the right tire for the terrain you’ll be riding on, as well as your riding style and preferences.
+Choosing the right tire for the terrain you’ll be riding on, and your riding style and preferences is essential.

 Touring On 26-Inch Wheels